poynt/developer/_posts/2015-07-27-developer-mode.md

 ## Continue Installation

-1. Run the command to initiate the developer mode process: `fastboot oem developer`
+1. Run the command to initiate the developer mode process on Poynt Smart Terminal: `fastboot oem developer` (If you are using Poynt 5 please refer <a href="#unlocking-p5">here</a>)
 	<div>
 	<img src="{{site.url}}/developer/assets/fastboot_developer_mode.png" alt="fastbootscreen1" width="600">
 	</div>